 - Parents or eligible students have the right to inspect and review the student's education records maintained by the school.
-Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
-Schools may charge a fee for copies. - Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
-If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
-After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information. - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
-However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - o School officials with legitimate educational interest; - o Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - o Organizations conducting certain studies for or on behalf of the school; - o Accrediting organizations; - o To comply with a judicial order or lawfully issued subpoena; - o Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+RTI/C is not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
+RTI/C may charge a fee for copies. - Parents or eligible students have the right to request that RTI/C correct records which they believe to be inaccurate or misleading.
+If RTI/C decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
+After the hearing, if RTI/C still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.

+- Generally, RTI/C must have written permission from the parent or eligible student in order to release any information from a student's education record.
+However, FERPA allows RTI/C to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest; - o Other schools to which a student is transferring; - o Specified officials for audit or evaluation purposes; - o Appropriate parties in connection with financial aid to a student; - o Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - o To comply with a judicial order or lawfully issued subpoena; - o Appropriate officials in cases of health and safety emergencies; and - o State and local authorities, within a juvenile justice system, pursuant to specific State law.

-Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them
+RTI/C may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+However, RTI/C must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.